mohamedghoneim281/IMT-ARM-Embedded-Diploma-Graduation-Project/README.md

 APP1 in address 0x08006400
 APP2 in address 0x800C800

-The video included in the repo shows how it works
+The videos included in the repo shows how it works

+## Future Enhancements

+   1. Upgrade the Communication protocol between NodeMCU and Target Hardware (STM) to a higher speed communication protocol (Ex: CAN - LIN - SPI).
+   2. Applying a CyberSecurity protocols such as encryptions to the Communication between the PC and The Target Hardware.